-If you are able to provide evidence that you have obtained certain qualifications which are listed in the application pack, and your initial application is deemed successful, you will be exempt from the written tests which form part of the application process.
+If you are able to provide evidence that you have obtained your Maths and English qualifications, and your initial application is deemed successful, you will be exempt from the written tests which form part of the application process.

-Yes you will be required to undertake a full medical examination by the Service’s Occupational Health Physician.
+Yes you will be required to undertake a full medical examination by the Service’s Occupational Health Team.